i4web/sern-programming/SEO.md

 4. Enter in custom Social data if necessary.
 This will override the data you setup for Google Search.
 Sometimes it comes in handy if you want to add a specific image sized to look good on Facebook timelines as well as Google+.
 Or if you just want to give it a different description.

 ### Editing your Portfolio Metadescription
+Since you Portfolio page is an archive listing of your Portfolio posts you'll need to go somewhere else in the SEO plugin to edit that description.

+To get to that setup you'll want to do the following:
+1. Hover over the SEO plugin and click on "Titles and Metas
+2. Click on the "Post Types" tab
+3. Scroll all the way down until you reach the Custom Post Type Archives
+4. Enter in your custome description and you'll be good to go

 ### Support